Volunteers on the Go

 The next photos were taken in June 2020, and show a wetland survey in progress in the CW Young Side Channel in the Englishman River Regional Park.
 The Side Channel provides rearing habitat for Coho Salmon fry.
 The wetland was created by beaver dams in the Side Channel.
 Pete Law and Barb Riordan are in the photo on the left.
 Notice the nice social distancing.
 Pete and his canoe are in the far right photo, and Jim Goodwin is in the middle.
 Jim is with the Arrowsmith Naturalists and is conducting bird surveys as part of the wetland survey.
 Two small colonies of yellow iris, an invasive species, were discovered in the wetland in 2018.
 The Regional District of Nanaimo Parks Department (RDN) arranged for the yellow iris to be removed by the Coastal Invasive Species Council, and asked MVIHES to monitor the wetland for other colonies of invasive species for five years, starting in 2019.
-An article with a link to the report for last year's monitoring will be available soon.
+An article summarizing last year's monitoring is available here.
 This year's survey is not yet complete so there are still opportunities to participate.

 1. Stream flow monitoring in the Englishman River using a FlowTracker.
 We will measure the flow in the ER by taking a series of velocity measurements through the cross section of the river at different locations.
 These measurements are combined with water depths along each cross section to calculate flow rate (m3/second).
 This involves wading in the river so chestwaders with felts are recommended.